DGAP-Public Voting Rights: KAP-Beteiligungs-AG (english) () | aktiencheck.de

 b.2.
 Instruments according to Sec.
 25 para.
 1 No. 2 WpHG

-Type of instrument Expirati- Exercise Cash or Voting Votin- on or or physical rights g maturity conversio- settleme- absolut- right- date n period nt e s in % Vorkaufsrecht in n/a n/a Physical 1980000 29.89 Aktionärsvereinbarung % (unter aufschiebender Bedingung) Total 1980000 29.89 %
+Type of instrument Expirati- Exercise Cash or Voting Votin- on or or physical rights g maturity conversio- settleme- absolut- right- date n period nt e s in % Right of first refusal n/a n/a Physical 1980000 29.89 in shareholders % agreement (subject to condition precedent) Total 1980000 29.89 %

 8. Information in relation to the person subject to the notification obligation